Lucia's Blog: 2022

 2. Paul was ready to be poured out like a "drink offering"(Philippians 1:23; Philippians 2:17; 2 Peter 1:14).
 He describes his life as being poured out as a drink offering.

-3. He compared himself to the wine that was poured out beside the altar in the Jewish sacrifices (Numbers 15:1-10).
+3. He compared himself to the wine poured out beside the altar in the Jewish sacrifices (Numbers 15:1-10).

 • Paul Fought The Good Fight of Faith Victoriously: